alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-responsible-for-qisas.md

 ---
+hijri: Muharram 10, 1442 AH
+lang: en
 layout: post
-title: "Responsible for Qisas"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 18804 Question 4"
-hijri: "Muharram 10, 1442 AH"
-category: [rulership]
-translation: false
-tags: [alifta]
-lang: en
-summary: "It is not permissible to resort to Qisas (just retaliation) unless the crime is legally confirmed through the legal court.
-Only the ruler should bring the retaliation not the individuals because they are not entitled to do so; because this would result in much harm and chaos."
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 18804 Question 4
+summary: It is not permissible to resort to Qisas (just retaliation) unless the crime is legally confirmed through the legal court.
+Only the ruler should bring the retaliation not the individuals because they are not entitled to do so; because this would result in much harm and chaos.
+tags:
+- alifta
+title: Responsible for Qisas
+translation: false
 ---

 ### Question: